levgrav/text-rpg/README.md

 - Command line & GUI capabilities
 - Packaged in a nice executable file
 - The option to save and load game progress
+- Transformer (GPT) based command parser and Describer

 ### Planned Features
+- Ability to export games as executables
 - Quests, Combat, NPC interaction (After this, it will have an actual win condition and will be released as alpha version 1.0.0)
-- Transformer (GPT) based command parser and NPC chatbot
+- AI-assisted world generation and npc controller
 - UI features for easy world creation and game editing
-- AI-assisted world generation
-- Ability to export games as executables
-- Community funded OpenAI API key

 ## Requirements